emard/oberon-misc/README.md

-# Oberon PCLink1 python tools
+# Oberon misc tools and examples

+# PCLink1 file transfer

 This is small python example for linux which uploads files to oberon using PCLink1 protocol via